Accademia Fiorentina: History

-In 1783, by order of Grand Duke Pietro Leopoldo, the Accademia Fiorentina was merged with the Accademia degli Apatisti and the Accademia della Crusca, into the new Accademia Fiorentina Seconda.
+In 1783, by order of Grand Duke Pietro Leopoldo, the Accademia Fiorentina was merged, together with the Accademia degli Apatisti and the Accademia della Crusca, into the new Accademia Fiorentina Seconda.

 Activities

 The principal topic of discussion of the academy was the question of what should constitute the basis for the Italian language, which until about this time was not so called; rather, it was referred to as volgare, roughly "the common tongue".
 While the Infiammati supported the suggestions of Pietro Bembo and Giovan Giorgio Trissino that the language of Boccaccio and Petrarch should serve as a model for literary Italian, the Umidi believed it should be based on contemporary Florentine usage and on the language of Dante.
-Three of them, Giovambattista Gelli (1498–1563), Pierfrancesco Giambullari (1495–1555) and Carlo Lenzoni (1501–51), wrote treatises in support of this position.
+Three of them, Giambattista Gelli (1498–1563), Pier Francesco Giambullari (1495–1555) and Carlo Lenzoni (1501–1551), wrote treatises in support of this position.